briankoser/sfc-listeners-guide/episodes/0194-silver-chair-the-movie-and-other-news.md

 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.|Any notable feedback is included in the guide.
 ---
 # Opening
-Matt forgot to start recording so the episode starts in the middle of the music with Ben laughing.

 Ben has a Windows phone.

 Matt will buy an SFC t-shirt for the first listener to make a Season 3 highlights reel.